KamhanK/FEWD-TDP-2-Mobile-first-Responsive-Layout/README.md

 **Project Description:**

 For this project I created all of the HTML & CSS from scratch.
 I used a Google font for all of the text of the website.
 For this design I used a mobile-first approach where I designed the mobile view of this project as the basis for the base CSS.
 I then added media query breakpoints at 768px and 1024px and styled those breakpoints respectively.
 I linked the navigation menu to the correct sections of the page.
-I fulfilled the "exceeds expectations" requirements by adding a skills section with my own custom textual content, I changed the background color of the main content section and added additional styling for links (ie, borders, hover states).
-I also used semantic HTML markup for all of the respective elements.
+I fulfilled the "exceeds expectations" requirements by adding a skills section with my own custom textual content, I changed the background color of the main content section and added additional styling for links (ie, borders, hover states) and I also used semantic HTML markup for all of the respective elements.

 This project was designed according to the provided mockups.